adamraymer/CSharpZenWorks/README.md

 # CSharpZenWorks
 This was some code I had written to work with Novell ZenWorks.
-I wasn't able to finish it at the time.
+It's not complete but I was able to query the underlying Novell database to return various data collected.
+It was written in C#.
+I had fun writing it and learned a lot as I was going along.
+I wasn't able to finish it before I moved on.